Read this article summarized with

 How long does it take to convert a training video to a work instruction?

-What level of detail is correct for a work instruction step?
+What level of detail is right for a work instruction step?

 Do I need a technical writer to do this?

-No. Quality managers and experienced operators produce better work instructions than technical writers who are unfamiliar with the process.
+No. Quality managers and experienced operators produce better work instructions than technical writers who don’t know the process.
 The key is following a structured format and validating with a fresh operator before publishing.

 When should I use AI tools instead of the manual process?

-When you have more than 20–30 videos to document, processes that update frequently, or multilingual requirements.
-At that scale, the manual process consumes hundreds of hours annually.
-Tools like SOPX reduce that to a fraction.
+When you have more than 20 to 30 videos to document, processes that update often, or multilingual needs.
+At that scale, the manual process eats hundreds of hours a year.
+Tools like SOPX cut that to a fraction.

 How do you document SOPs with video?